Does Extra Point Count As Field Goal

 Does an Extra Point Count as a Field Goal?
 Understanding NFL Scoring

 The question of whether an extra point counts as a field goal in American football often sparks debate, especially among casual fans.
 While seemingly simple, the answer requires understanding the nuances of NFL scoring rules and the distinct nature of each play.
-This comprehensive guide will delve into the specifics of extra points and field goals, clarifying their differences and definitively answering the question.
+This full breakdown will walk through the specifics of extra points and field goals, clarifying their differences and definitively answering the question.
 We'll also explore the historical context and strategic implications surrounding these crucial scoring plays.

 Understanding the Basics: Field Goals and Extra Points